 - Fern M. Kamen Fund for Youth: Sustains ongoing support of youth activities

-- Goldberg Family Fund for Special Needs Programming: Creates and supports separate and inclusive programs for individuals with special needs and their families
+- Goldberg Family Fund for Special Needs Programming: Creates and supports inclusive programs for individuals with special needs and their families

-- InterAct Fund for Youth Programing: Supports youth group social action and social justice trips
+- InterAct Fund for Youth Programming: Supports youth group social action and social justice trips

 - Marshall B. & Viola R. Schwimmer Library Fund: Purchases books and periodicals